hhandika/hhandika/CONTRIBUTING.md

 - **Total Stars**: The total number of stargazers across all of the user's public repositories.
 - **Contributions**: The total number of GitHub contributions made in the last 365 days, sourced from the contribution calendar.
+- **Code Changes**: All-time additions and deletions attributed to the user on the default branches of public, owned, non-fork repositories, sourced from GitHub contributor statistics.
+GitHub reports zero additions and deletions for repositories with 10,000 or more commits.
 - **Merged PRs**: The total number of Pull Requests the user has created or contributed to.
 - **Code Reviews**: The total number of Pull Request reviews submitted by the user.
 - **Issues**: The total number of issues opened by the user.